spiral/docs/grpc/service.md

 > Read more about auth practices [here](https://grpc.io/docs/guides/auth/).

 ### Response Headers
-You can add any custom metadata to response using Context specific response headers:
+You can add any custom metadata to response using Context-specific response headers:

 ```php
 <?php